What’s New ?

 [1, 3, 3, 5, 6, 7, 8]

-Time Complexity
+Counting Sort Time Complexity

 In the above algorithm, we have 4 loops in total.
-The first loop to find the largest element in the given array, second to store the count of each element.
+The first loop is to find the largest element in the given array, the second is to store the count of each element.
 Third loop stores the cumulative sum of each element in the count array and the fourth loop stores the sorted array in the new array using the indexing method of the count array.

 Conclusion